Blog · Review Essay · Last reviewed June 25, 2026

 The Matrix

 The first axis is abundance or scarcity.
-Abundance names a world where automation, energy, and production make material constraint far less binding.
-Scarcity names a world shaped by climate breakdown, ecological limits, resource constraints, and the hard problem of deciding who gets what when there is not enough.
+Abundance does not mean magic, infinite matter, or a planet without maintenance.
+It means that automation, energy, and production make some material constraints far less binding.
+Scarcity names a world shaped by climate breakdown, ecological limits, resource constraints, infrastructure bottlenecks, and the hard problem of deciding who gets what when there is not enough.

 The second axis is equality or hierarchy.
-Equality means the gains and burdens of technology are broadly shared.
-Hierarchy means they are controlled by a minority, defended through property, platforms, police, borders, enclosure, or some more refined institutional machinery.
+Equality means the gains and burdens of technology are broadly shared through institutions that can actually allocate access, voice, risk, and repair.
+Hierarchy means they are controlled by a minority, defended through property, platforms, police, borders, enclosure, debt, authentication, or some more refined institutional machinery.

 That grid is the book's enduring value.
 It refuses the simple automation story.
 A society can have extraordinary productive capacity and still organize access through rent, monopoly, intellectual property, subscriptions, app stores, licensing, authentication, and exclusion.
 A society can face ecological limits and still distribute sacrifice democratically.
 The machine does not settle the ownership question.
 The climate does not settle the justice question.